aryarevansyah23/ML/README.md

-The dataset contain images of 5 classes: 'bottle', 'cell-phone', 'cigarette', 'electronic-cigarette', 'smoke'.
+- The dataset contain images of 5 classes: 'bottle', 'cell-phone', 'cigarette', 'electronic-cigarette', 'smoke'
-Link for the dataset that've been used: https://universe.roboflow.com/driver-wlf6m/driverv1/dataset/3
+- Link for the dataset that've been used: https://universe.roboflow.com/driver-wlf6m/driverv1/dataset/3
+- Model was trained in kaggle notebook and the dataset already in the input of kaggle notebook